my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, playing sports and running.

+### Rain
+- I am passionate about machine learning.
+- I work for an asset management company.
+- My hobbies include running and travelling.

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...